uzyovoys/zenbot/_pages/messengers/kik.md

 - **req_kik_user** - a nickname of Kik user
 - **req_kik_bot** - Kik bot Username
 - **req_kik_key** - Kik bot API Key

+## Restrictions
+Please note that Kik doesn\'t provide any extended info about the user, like latitude and longitude, current time and GMT offset.
+Thus you have to obtain this data on your own if you need it.